naftali100/sfml-template/README.md

 # sfml-template
-sfml template with a lot of asuuf built in for easy and quick start
+sfml template with a lot of stuff built in for easy and quick start